 - (a) The city may, with the approval of the commissioner of public safety, issue to (i) a club or charitable, religious, or other nonprofit organization in existence for at least three years; (ii) a political committee registered under Minn.
 Stat. § 10A.14; or (iii) a state university a temporary on-sale license for the sale of intoxicating liquor in connection with a social event within the city sponsored by the licensee.
 The applicant for a license under this section shall specify whether the license is for the sale of wine, malt liquor, wine and malt liquor, or all intoxicating liquor, and the city shall designate the type of license applied for and granted.
 If the license will be used on city-owned property through an agreement with the city, the city may require that the license be limited to wine or malt liquor or to wine and malt liquor.
 The license may authorize the sale of intoxicating liquor for not more than four consecutive days, and may authorize on-sales on premises other than premises the licensee owns or permanently occupies.
 The license may provide that the licensee may contract for intoxicating liquor catering services with the holder of a full-year on-sale intoxicating liquor license issued by the city.
 The license shall be subject to the terms, including a license fee, established by resolution of the city council from time to time.
 Licenses issued under this section are subject to laws and ordinances governing the sale of intoxicating liquor, except those provisions specifically excepted or which by their nature are not applicable.
 Licenses under this subdivision are not valid unless first approved by the commissioner of public safety. - (b) The city may issue to a brewer who manufactures fewer than 3,500 barrels of malt liquor in a year or a microdistillery a temporary license for the on-sale of intoxicating liquor in connection with a social event within the city sponsored by the brewer or microdistillery.
 The terms and conditions specified for temporary licenses under paragraph (a) shall apply to a license issued under this paragraph, except that the requirements of Minn.
 Stat. § 340A.409, subds.
-1 to 3a, shall apply to the license.

-(c) The city may not issue more than three four-day, four three-day, six two-day, or 12 one-day temporary on-sale intoxicating liquor licenses, in any combination not to exceed 12 days per year, to any one organization or registered political committee or for any one location within a 12-month period.
-The city may not issue more than one such temporary license to any one organization or registered political committee or for any 30-day period unless the licenses are issued in connection with an event officially designated a "community festival" by the city.
-The limitations contained in this subsection may be applied separately with regard to temporary wine and temporary intoxicating liquor licenses issued to any one organization or registered political committee or for any one organization or registered political committee or for any one organization or or registered political is used to any one organization or registered political committee or for any one organization or registered political committee or for any one organization or registered political committee or for any one organization or registered political committee or for any one organization or registered political committee or for any one organization or registered political committee or for any one location.
+1 to 3a, shall apply to the license. - (c) The city may not issue more than three four-day, four three-day, six two-day, or 12 one-day temporary on-sale intoxicating liquor licenses, in any combination not to exceed 12 days per year, to any one organization or registered political committee or for any one location within a 12-month period.
+The city may not issue more than one such temporary license to any one organization or registered political committee or for any one location within any 30-day period unless the licenses are issued in connection with an event officially designated a "community festival" by the city.
+The limitations contained in this subsection may be applied separately with regard to temporary wine and temporary intoxicating liquor licenses issued to any one organization or registered political committee or for any one location.